chouaib-dj/task-scape/README.md

    pnpm dev
    ```

-Following these steps should get TaskScape up and running locally on your machine using pnpm.
+Following these steps should get Task Scape up and running locally on your machine using pnpm.

-## License
+## 📑 License

-TaskScape is open-sourced under the MIT License.
+Task Scape is open-sourced under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Contact
+## 📫 Contact

-If you have any questions or need further assistance with TaskScape, please don't hesitate to reach out via email: [djaidri.chouaib.24@gmail.com](mailto:djaidri.chouaib.24@gmail.com).
+If you have any questions or need further assistance with Task Scape, please don't hesitate to reach out via email: [djaidri.chouaib.24@gmail.com](mailto:djaidri.chouaib.24@gmail.com).